hashicorp/go-tfe/README.md

 likely there is an issue in the upstream API definition.
 To contribute to the wrapper portion of the API client, see [CONTRIBUTING.md](docs/CONTRIBUTING.md)

+## Updating the SDK Client from Spec

+Copy the JSON OpenAPI specification to the `openapi/spec.json` directory and run `make api`

 ## Releases

 See [RELEASES.md](docs/RELEASES.md)